RuthDikman/WMangment/README.md

 ## Features

-- **Employee Listing:** Display a table of all employees in the company, including their name, ID card, date of joining the company, list of positions, administrative status for each position, and date of entry into each position.
+- **Employee Listing:** Display a table of all employees in the company, including their name, ID, date of joining the company, list of positions, administrative status for each position, and date of entry into each position.
 - **Excel Export:** Download the employee table to an Excel file for easy sharing and analysis.
 - **Search Filtering:** Filter the employee table by search to quickly find specific employees.
 - **Administrator Access:** Authorization using JWT grants administrators additional privileges.